Bifurcations and nonlinear dynamics of the follower force model for active filaments: Double Hopf bifurcation

 The double Hopf bifurcation with a solution of the form \eqref{eq:42} implies that for the 2D case, either $A_1$ or $A_2$ must be zero and the filament would beat in the corresponding plane with angular frequency $\omega$.
-However, in 3D, the filament must execute rotational motion about $z$-axis.
+Based on the stability analysis, we expect beating to be unstable to orthogonal perturbations.
+However, in 3D, the filament may execute rotational motion about $z$-axis, as both $A_1$ and $A_2$ are expected to be non-zero and incorporate the phase difference needed to achieve the whirling state.
+Saturation to any state would require a nonlinear mechanism to balance the growth in the unstable modes, however the lack of preferential direction in the problem suggest that solutions that do emerge, in this case circular whirling, must reflect this symmetry.
 Since the eigenvectors are geometrically orthogonal and their size may be normalised arbitrarily, suppose the location of the filament tip in $(x,y)$-plane is given by two sets of eigenvectors, $(1,0)$ and $(0,1)$, respectively.
 Then, \eqref{eq:42} implies that that tip location in time would be

-where $B_1$ and $B_2$ are complex constants.
-The trajectory of the tip is a circle rotating with the angular frequency $\omega$, consistent with the whirling observed in Section \ref{sec:ivp}.
+where $B_1$ and $B_2$ are complex constants with $|B_1|=|B_2|$.
+Eq. \eqref{eq:xy} indicates that the tip location is, in general, an ellipse with its characteristic angular frequency $\omega$.
+The whirling state observed in Section \ref{sec:ivp} is admitted when $B_1$ and $B_2$ have a particular phase difference: $|\mathrm{Arg}(B_1)-\mathrm{Arg}(B_2)|=\pi/2$.
+This suggests that there is a nonlinear interaction between the two linear instability modes in (\ref{eq:42}) (e.g. resonance) to form the rotationally invariant whirling state.